Brooks leads WNCC women to win over EWC

 WNCC

-Ale’Jah Douglas 12, Yara Garcia 2, Amani Brown 10, Aminata Zie 6, Breanna Fowler 2, Martrice Brooks 20, Shanti Henry 5, Ashley Panem 4, Payton Fields 6, Shayane Poirot 2, Isabelle Cooke 4, Mia Jaye Sarkodee-Adoo 4, Rashaan Smith 4.
+Martrice Brooks 20, Ale’Jah Douglas 12, Amani Brown 10, Aminata Zie 6, Payton Fields 6, Shanti Henry 5, Ashley Panem 4, Isabelle Cooke 4, Mia Jaye Sarkodee-Adoo 4, Rashaan Smith 4, Shayane Poirot 2, Breanna Fowler 2, Yara Garcia 2.